dmachard/python-dnstap-receiver/README.md

 ### Dashboard

-Use the [dnstop](https://github.com/dmachard/dnstop) command to follow metrics of your dns server in real-time.
+Use the [dnstap-dashboard](https://github.com/dmachard/dnstap-dashboard) command to follow metrics of your dns server in real-time.
 Metrics are based on the rest API of the dnstap receiver.

 ### GeoIP support

-The dnstap-receiver can be extended with GeoIP.
+The `dnstap receiver` can be extended with GeoIP.
 To do that, you need to configure your own city database in binary format.

 ```yaml
 # geoip support, can be used to get the country, and city